emersion/go-msgauth/README.md

 # go-dkim

-A Go library to create and verify DKIM signatures
+A Go library to create and verify DKIM signatures.

+## License

+MIT